-A healthcare provider will apply pressure to the insertion site for 10 to 15 minutes after the procedure.
+Your doctor will apply pressure to the insertion site for 10 to 15 minutes after the procedure.
 This should help stop the bleeding.

 Don’t lift anything heavy or perform any other strenuous activity for one to two full days after your procedure.

 This procedure can reveal several issues with your arteries and blood vessels.
 These include:

 - diseases such as Buerger’s disease, Takayasu’s disease, and artery diseases

 - blood clots